South African Citizenship by Birth

 South African Citizenship by Naturalization

-In terms of the South African Citizenship Act (no. 88 of 1995) of 1995, persons who are South African citizens by naturalization or registration or were citizens of any of the former TBVC states by naturalization are regarded as South African citizens by naturalization.
-Applications for naturalizations are filed only in South Africa and the nearest office of the Department of Home Affairs can be contacted to that effect.
+Persons who are South African citizens by naturalization or registration or were citizens of any of the former TBVC states by naturalization are regarded as naturalized South African citizens.
+Applications for naturalizations are filed only in South Africa and the nearest office of the Department of Home Affairs.

 • Applicant must be a permanent residence holder.